pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 Used by insertFIR5Tally.

 ### Method: CardDeck::insertDebugTallyString
-(self, worldMacroNum):
+(self, worldSurfaceNum):

-Debug tally needs the worldMacroNum.
+Debug tally needs the worldSurfaceNum.
 (Works off surface, not cell).
 This is a specific use of the F1 tally?

 ### Method: CardDeck::setParticlesList